tjvantoll/jquery-ui-in-action-demos/README.md

 ### Where can I get the book?

 *jQuery UI in Action* is available for purchase on [Manning's site](http://tjvantoll.com/jquery-ui-in-action.html).
-You can [read the first chapter](http://manning.com/vantoll/jQueryUI_meap_ch01.pdf) for free at any time.
+You can read [chapter 1](http://manning.com/vantoll/jQueryUI_CH01.pdf) and [chapter 9](http://manning.com/vantoll/jQueryUI_CH09.pdf) for free at any time.

 ### Feedback